MikeySaw/pokemon_generation/reports/README.md

 > *experiments.*
 > Answer:

 We decided to use the new version of the Cookiecutter Data Science template (version 2.0) as we deemed it to have a clearer structure than the previous version.
-We however did not use every folder that came with the template, some like the refs and we removed those from the tree.
-Most notably, we needed to remove the data folder, because we used dvc for version control that is decoupled from git.
-We also added some small folders e.g. for collecting logging data from pytorch lightning or hydra.
+We however did not strictly adhere to the default structure of the template, instead we removed some folders and files that we deemed unnecessary.
+Most notably, we needed to remove the data folder because we used DVC for version control of our dataset.
+We also added some folders, such as a folder containing most of the functionality needed for our model.

 ### Question 6